Baiji: Distribution

-Historically the baiji occurred along 1,700 km of the middle and lower reaches of the Yangtze from Yichang in the west to the mouth of the river, near to Shanghai, as well as in Poyang and Dongting lakes, and the smaller Qiantang river to the south.
+Historically, the baiji occurred along 1,700 km of the middle and lower reaches of the Yangtze, from Yichang in the west to the mouth of the river near to Shanghai, as well as in Poyang and Dongting Lakes and the smaller Qiantang River to the south.
 This had been reduced by several hundred kilometres both upstream and downstream, and was limited to the main channel of the Yangtze, principally the middle reaches between the two large tributary lakes, Dongting and Poyang.
 Approximately 12% of the world's human population lives and works within the Yangtze River catchment area, putting pressure on the river.

 Evolutionary history

-The Baiji is not closely related to any living species of dolphin, having diverged from the ancestors of the La Plata dolphin and Amazon River dolphin during the Miocene, estimated to be around 16 million years ago.
-The closest known relative of the Baiji is Parapontoporia, native to the Western Coast of North America during the Latest Miocene and Pliocene.
-The Baiji was one of five species of dolphins known to have made fresh water their exclusive habitat.
+The baiji is not closely related to any living species of dolphin, having diverged from the ancestors of the La Plata dolphin and Amazon river dolphin during the Miocene, estimated to be around 16 million years ago.
+The closest known relative of the baiji is Parapontoporia, native to the western coast of North America during the Latest Miocene and Pliocene.
+The baiji was one of five species of dolphins known to have made fresh water their exclusive habitat.
 The other five species, including the boto and the La Plata dolphin, have survived in the Río de la Plata and Amazon rivers in South America and the Ganges and Indus rivers on the Indian subcontinent.

-It is well known the river dolphins are not a natural group.
+It is well known that the river dolphins are not a natural group.
 Their mitochondrial genome reveals a split of two separate lineages, Platanista and Lipotes + (Inia + Pontoporia), having no sister relationship with each other, and the Platanista lineage is always within the odontocete clade instead of having a closer affinity to Mysticeti.
 The position of the Platanista is more basal, suggesting separate divergence of this lineage well before the other one.
-The Lipotes has a sister relationship with Inia + pontoporia, and they together formed the sister group to the Delphinoidea.
+The Lipotes has a sister relationship with Inia + Pontoporia, and they together formed the sister group to the Delphinoidea.
 This result strongly supports paraphyly of the classical river dolphins, and the nonplatanistoid river dolphins do represent a monophyletic grouping, with the Lipotidae as the sister taxa to (Iniidae + Pontoporiidae), and is well congruent with the studies based on short interspersed repetitive elements (SINEs).

 Low values of haplotype diversity and nucleotide diversity were found for the baiji of the Yangtze River.
 The analysis of molecular variance (AMOVA) supported a high level of overall genetic structure.
 The males having a higher genetic differentiation than the females suggested a significant female-biased dispersal.